denoland/fresh/docs/concepts/data-fetching.md

 Server side data fetching in Fresh is accomplished through asynchronous [handler functions][route-handlers].
 These handler functions can call a `ctx.render()` function with the data to be rendered as an argument.
-This data can then be retreived by the page component through the `data` property on the `props`.
+This data can then be retrieved by the page component through the `data` property on the `props`.

 Here is an example: